jdempsey1993/clicky-game/README.md

 ```
 $ npm install
 ```
-App can be initalized with the following command:
+App can be initialized with the following command:
 ```
 $ npm start
 ```